HadrienNU/better_kan/README.md

 The last formula is the one implemented here.

-## Current benchmark (24/06/2024)
+## Current benchmark (19/07/2024)

-The splines implementation is not as fast as efficient-kan but still allow for significant speedup with respect to pykan.
+The implementation is not as fast as efficient-kan when using slow version but still allow for significant speedup with respect to pykan.
 Based on [this benchmarck](https://github.com/Jerry-Master/KAN-benchmarking)

 ``
 python3 benchmark.py --batch-size 1000 --inp-size 100 --hid-size 1000 --reps 50